-Get into the workforce faster by gaining important hands-on experience.
-Through our project-based work placements, community and global internships, you can put what you learn into practice and earn credit towards your degree.
+Graduate job-ready.
+Get into the workforce faster by gaining important practical experience.
+Through our strong links with industry you can do project-based work placements, community and global internships, where you can put what you learn into practice and earn credit towards your degree.

 Study your way

-Build your employment relations or human resource management studies around the lifestyle that suits you.
-With the flexibility of studying on-campus or online, part-time or full-time, over two or three trimesters each year, you can balance your student life with work, family and friends.
-At Nathan and the Gold Coast, you can start your business degree in February, July or October.
+Build your marketing studies around the lifestyle that suits you.
+With the flexibility of studying on-campus, online, part-time or full-time, over two or three trimesters each year, you have more control over your studies and can fit your degree into your life.
+Fast-track it or take it slow.
+No matter where you are, you’ll get all the support you will need to achieve in your studies, from academic assistance to financial support through scholarships.
+You can start your degree in February, July or October.

 One month after her mid-year graduation, Jennifer Schwartz landed a job as a human resources coordinator with the human resources team at Dreamworld on the Gold Coast.
 It was an ideal career platform for the Griffith graduate who studied tourism and human resource management during her double degree.
 She sees a world of opportunity in front of her with her qualifications and has since moved on to an HR role with Mercedes Benz in Melbourne.
 'Any big organisation needs a HR function to deal with the nitty gritty of recruiting, preparing contracts and general staff development.
 There are more and more opportunities opening up for HR graduates.'